invertase/react-native-firebase-docs/docs/messaging/receiving-messages.md

 ## 3) Listen for FCM messages

-To receive messages, we make use of the `onMessageReceived` method.
+To receive messages, we make use of the `onMessage` method.
 This will be triggered when the device receives a `data` only message from FCM.

 > For `notification` only or `notification + data` messages, please see the [Notifications Module](version /notifications/receiving-notifications).